US not seeking permanent base in Papua New Guinea - defense secretary

 "They have bases in Philippines, in Korea, elsewhere, much closer to China," he added.

-PNG's parliament is yet to ratify the deal, which has been questioned by some opposition party politicians concerned at upsetting major trading partner China.
-Marape said his government prioritised diplomacy.

-"In the Pacific we are not about war, we are about peace, tolerance and of course promoting our values of democracy, Christianity and living well with each other.
-The USA has always been showing that character also in their global footprint," he said.

-(Reporting by Kirsty Needham and Alasdair Pal in Sydney; Editing by Tom Hogue and Michael Perry)
+(Reporting by Kirsty Needham and Alasdair Pal in Sydney; additional reporting by Michel Rose in Paris.
+Editing by Tom Hogue and Michael Perry)

 ((Alasdair.Pal@thomsonreuters.com; +61 291 717 228; Reuters Messaging: alasdair.pal.reuters.com@reuters.net))